stefanobartoletti/nuxt-social-share/README.md

 > [!NOTE]
 > Currently I have only included networks that I personally use and that I have tested to be working.
 >
-> Contributions to add more networks are welcome.
+> Contributions to add more networks are welcome, but keep in mind that PR will be accepted only for networks that have a documentation available in English among other languages.

 ## 🤝 Contributing